-Starting in version 2018.3, the data engine can create a multi-table extract and RLS can be implemented as described above.
+Starting in Tableau 2018.3, the data engine can create a multi-table extract and RLS can be implemented as described above.
 Using multiple table extracts reduces the time it takes to generate an extract with many-to-many relationships by not materializing the join.

 The extract should be built with a data object and an entitlements object.
 This is the simplest storage in the extract and results in the best performance.

 - The data object is the table, view or custom SQL query that represents the denormalized combination of the fact and necessary dimension tables

 - The entitlements object is a denormalized table, view or custom SQL query of whatever entitlements are necessary to filter the data at the most granular level, which requires:

 - A column for username matching the exact usernames in Tableau Server or Tableau Online

 - A row for each of the most granular entitlements to the data object

 This format is laid out in the deepest granularity method above.
 Multi-table extracts use the same method, with the caveat that only two data objects are being joined and any field-specific filtering is already applied within the object.